Bhanwta, Ajmer

 Bhanwta is a village in Ajmer tehsil of Ajmer district of Rajasthan state in India.
 The village falls under Bhanwta gram panchayat.

 Demography

-As per 2011 census of India, Bhanwta has population of 4,323 of which 2,202 are males and 2,121 are females.
-Sex ratio of the village is 963.
+As per the 2011 census of India, Bhanwta has a population of 4,323 of which 2,202 are males and 2,121 are females.
+The sex ratio of the village is 963.

 Transportation

 Bhanwta is connected by air (Kishangarh Airport), by train (Ajmer Junction railway station) and by road.